 We are Bat Removal Specialists… we can help.
 Since bats are protected in the United States, harming a bat can carry a serious fine!
 We can legally, quickly & inexpensively get bats out of your attic or gable vents and keep them OUT!
 Our bat removal and bat-proofing methods are custom-tailored to suit each individual structure and situation’s needs.

-If you are worried that after we remove the bats from your attic that they will leave the area… that is highly unlikely.
+If you are worried that after we remove the bats in your attic that they will leave the area… that is highly unlikely.
 Bats are extremely territorial and they will normally stay in your area once they have been excluded from your attic.
 The fact that bats are so territorial is why removing the bats is just the first step in the process.
-After the bats are removed, it is imperative that the home or building be sealed (excluded) for bats to prevent them from regaining access to the inside of the attic or gable vent.
+After the bats are removed, it is imperative that the home or building be sealed (excluded) for bats to prevent them from gaining access to the inside of the attic or gable vent.

 We will schedule an appointment to come out and inspect your attic.
 We give you a price to get the bats out (hand removal or one-way valve), to seal up the home so they cannot get back inside, and clean up any guano if necessary.
 If you say YES, we are prepared to start the process right then.